jwerle/figure/README.md

 ## Introduction
 `figure` is a command-line executable and a Node module.
 It can be used to create and manage directories, or what shall be referred to as figures.
-You can use it to create, remove, get info about a figure structure
+You can use it to create, remove, and get info about a figure structure.
+It can support figure templates to model a creation after.

 ## Install
 ```sh